 Jackery was founded in California in 2012 and now has over 9 years of experience in the field making the brand a global energy leader, and one of the top producers of portable power station technology.

 In redefining the use of clean energy for outdoor living, Jackery is a major player in the fight against climate change – and I love them for that.

-If you’ve ever been on Instagram and enjoyed getting inspiration for camping or DIY camper van builds then you will probably recognize the striking orange colorway used on Jackery portable power stations, which I personally really like.
+If you’ve ever been on Instagram and enjoyed getting inspiration for camping or DIY camper van builds then you will probably recognize the striking orange colorway used on Jackery power stations, which I personally really like.

-In hindsight, a larger device like the Explorer 2000 would have been even better than our Jackery 1000 for the job as we could have powered larger tools that require a much higher output, like our table and miter saws – if only it was available back then.
+In hindsight, a larger device like the Explorer 2000 would have been even better than our Jackery 1000 for the job as we could have powered larger tools that require a much higher power output, like our table and miter saws – if only it was available back then.

-Jackery portable power stations
+Jackery portable power station options